 Demand for early childhood education/early childhood special education professionals is increasing due to a continued focus on the importance of early education and number of children who require childcare or early intervention.
 The U.S. Bureau of Labor Statistics estimating job growth for preschool teachers will increase 7% through 2024.
 Employment for kindergarten and elementary school teachers is projected to grow 6% through 2024.

-The master’s in Early Childhood and Early Childhood Special Education is a 36-credit, competency-based iterative program involving 44 weeks of clinical experiences and completed in 15 months.
+The master's in Early Childhood and Early Childhood Special Education is a full-time, 36-credit, competency-based iterative program in the state of New Hampshire, involving 44 weeks of clinical experiences and completed in 15 months.
 Students are required to complete the Teacher Certification Program (TCP) Application during the Gateway I. This includes successful completion of ECE 609, ECE 611, EDU 631, criminal background check, and passing PRAXIS CORE Scores.

 The Early Childhood Education program is approved by the New Hampshire State Department of Education for Teacher Certification as leading to an endorsement in New Hampshire.
 The Early Childhood Special Education program is in the final stages of being approved by the New Hampshire Department of Education.
 Southern New Hampshire University cannot guarantee licensure, certification, endorsement or salary benefits.
 View disclosure information.